Nancy-Chauhan/httpd_exporter/README.md

-# apache_exporter
+# httpd_exporter

-Prometheus exporter for monitoring apache.
+Prometheus exporter for monitoring http servers from logs.

-It extracts data from apache logs and export to prometheus.
+It extracts data from http logs and export to prometheus.

 ### Requirements